 W Osaka is located on Midosuji, Boulevard.
 This is the main, primary street in central Osaka.
 Running North-South, it passed through many districts such as Namba, Ame-mura, Shinsaibashi, Nakanoshima, Dōtonbori, and Umeda.
-The boulevard is an ultra high-end, high-class shopping street no different to Rodeo Drive in Beverly Hills.
-High-end retail brand stores such as Chanel, Louis Vuitton and Apple’s flagship store are located here.
+The boulevard is an ultra-high-end, high-class shopping street no different from Rodeo Drive in Beverly Hills.
+High-end retail brand stores such as Chanel, Louis Vuitton, and Apple’s flagship store are located here.
 In the fall, this street becomes beautiful and bright yellow from roadside Ginkgo trees and pink from the much-loved cherry blossoms.

 The W Hotel project led Concrete into a deep exploration of Osaka.
 Past.
 Present.
 Future.
 A deep look into natural and urban landscapes.
 Japan is a fascinating culture and we are Japan-O-philes.
-We look Japan’s approach to life, simplicity and minimalist design.
+We look at Japan’s approach to life, simplicity, and minimalist design.

-The dutch designers were mesmerized by Osaka because of its associations to water, nature, neon and bright colors.
+The Dutch designers were mesmerized by Osaka because of its associations with water, nature, neon, and bright colors.
 If you’re into magical colors, Osaka is for you!
-Not odd to us but to many others, Osaka and other populous cities is a strange mix of vibrant colors, urban landscapes, and Japanese minimalism.
+Not odd to us but many others, Osaka and other populous cities are a strange mix of vibrant colors, urban landscapes, and Japanese minimalism.
 Downtown Dotonbori and Osaka – the nightlife district – may feel like Las Vegas but maybe 10 times great on the flashing neon scale.
 Your eyes will find it joyfully beautiful and breathtakingly vivid.

 Concrete’s desire to embed the city’s spirit into the project is a matter of respect.
 Osaka was the imperial capital of Japan and its economic hub.
-Trade was central to a key harbor that fed by visitors through the Yodo River.
-Through the passage of time, this would become a prosperous port, contributing new culture, technology and innovations for Osaka’s benefit.
-Then and now, citizens and visitors can experience an extroverted atmosphere which is lively, attracting international business and visitors.
+Trade was central to a key harbor that was fed by visitors through the Yodo River.
+Over time, this would become a prosperous port, contributing new culture, technology, and innovations for Osaka’s benefit.
+Then and now, citizens and visitors can experience an extroverted atmosphere that is lively, attracting international business and visitors.